“How to motivate a child to do homework” is on almost every parent’s mind right now.

 How To Motivate a Child To Do Homework

-To motivate kids, we first have to change our mindset, from a working mindset to a learning mindset.
+To motivate kids, we first change our mindset, from a working mindset to a learning mindset.

 The goal of going to school is not about getting into college, finding a good job, earning a stable income, etc.

 Of course, all of those are wonderful, but that’s a working mindset – you’re doing all that work for reasons other than enjoying the learning itself.

-Going to school should be about learning, acquiring knowledge, exploring new subjects and growing as a person.
+Going to school is about learning, acquiring knowledge, exploring new subjects and growing as a person.

 In the US, the average expected years of schooling is 16.7 years1.